Thomas Frederick Price: Early priesthood

 Within the first year of his ordination, Price was appointed pastor of the few Catholics in Asheville and New Bern.
 He later obtained permission from Leo Haid, the current Vicar Apostolic, to begin a statewide evangelization program.
 His methods were influenced by Walter Elliott, a famous Paulist preacher.
 Based out of New Bern, Price traveled by buggy a "circuit" comprising seventeen missions.
 He was pastor at New Bern for nine years.
 From there he was transferred to Sacred Heart Church in Raleigh.
+Two churches built by Price remain in North Carolina.
+St. Mary's Church in Goldsboro c.1889 is today served by the Society of Saint Pius X. The other surviving church is the Church of the Immaculate Conception (Halifax, North Carolina) c.1889, which belongs to the Roman Catholic Diocese of Raleigh.

 One of Price's tools for evangelization was the publication of the magazine Truth, which he began to edit and publish in April 1897.
 In 1912, the magazine passed into the hands of the International Catholic Truth Society, with the guarantee that the Truth Society would enable the publication to reach its full potential.
 Fr.
 Price's active role in the Foreign Mission Seminary by this time made his continued involvement in the publication impossible.

 In 1899, Price, along with his sister, Sister Mary Agnes of the Sisters of Mercy, founded a Catholic Orphanage on a large tract of land which he purchased in Nazareth, North Carolina.
 Price's plan was first to help the underprivileged of an area and thereby win the general population's favor, who would then be more inclined to listen to the missioner's message.
 (The location later became the site of the first Cardinal Gibbons Memorial High School and is now the site of Holy Name of Jesus Cathedral.)

 Following the success of the Nazareth Orphanage, Price organized summer catechizing teams of seminarians.
 Finally, in 1902, Price opened a missionary training house at Nazareth.
 It was a preparatory seminary whose sole purpose was the education and formation of missioners for the home missions.
 It was called Regina Apostolorum.
 Price directed the Regina Apostolorum and acted as its primary teacher and spiritual director.